robertsoli/HR_Analysis/notebook/HR_Analysis.md

 ![image](https://github.com/robertsoli/HR_Analysis/assets/156069037/94a77a68-267a-46b0-8ec9-4b331d248796)

+#### Observations :

+- The lowest average satisfaction level is observed in employees who have been at the company for 4 years.

+  - This may be due to employees having worked at the company for 4 years see only a promotion ratio of 1.10%, with average satisfaction climbing from 5 years up and promotion ratio climbing from 6 years and up.

+- The highest average satisfaction level is observed in employees who have been at the company for 2 years.

+  - This may be due to the fact that new employees tend to be excited about joining a company, and have not been exposed to a lengthy term of being overworked in the same business.

 ---

+**Business task Q4**

-For business task Q4 : How many employees experienced work accidents and left the company?
+How many employees experienced work accidents and left the company?
 How many stayed?

 ```sql
 SELECT